s3g/s3g-dsp/README.md

 ## Relationship to s3g-mc

-`s3g-mc` is the main REAPER package. `s3g-dsp` is a sibling repository for native DSP/plugin work that may support `s3g-mc` workflows, especially multichannel lane effects and future 3OAFX insert chains.
-The plugins can also be used independently where the host/channel configuration matches the current macOS + REAPER development target.
+`s3g-mc` is the main REAPER package. `s3g-dsp` is a sibling plugin project for multichannel effects and future 3OAFX insert chains.
+It can also be used independently in matching macOS + REAPER sessions.

 Useful `s3g-mc` references: